-Dr. Emer Cahill, from the Irish Research Council, involved in the GENDER-NET Plus project.
+Dr. Emer Cahill is the Programme and Communications Manager in the Irish Research Council, with responsibility for Equality, Diversity, and Inclusion.
+She has a background in Immunology and has spent the past 6 years working for two of Irelands predominant research funding organisations, where she has pushed through policy on bullying and harassment in research and initiatives to address gender bias in research assessment.
+She is also a member of several community of practices on gender and EDI nationally and internationally.
+She is also involved in the GENDER-NET Plus.
 GENDER-NET Plus ERA-NET Cofund was launched in 2017 and runs until 2022.
-The consortium of 16 committed organisations from 13 countries aims to strengthen transnational collaborations between research program owners and managers, and to provide support to the promotion of gender equality through institutional Change.
+The consortium of 16 committed organisations from 13 countries aims to strengthen transnational collaborations between research program owners and managers, and to provide support to the promotion of gender equality through institutional Change. project.

-Donia Lasinge, Deputy Managing Director WWTF (Vienna Science and Technology Fund)
+Donia Lasinger, Deputy Managing Director WWTF (Vienna Science and Technology Fund)

 Donia Lasinger is deputy managing director of the Vienna Science and Technology Funds (WWTF).
 She is mainly responsible for the career program “Vienna Research Groups for Young Investigators”, a prestigious grant for young excellent researchers from abroad to give them the opportunity to lead their first own group in Vienna.
 In addition to her funding activities, she is also involved in studies, evaluations and consulting activities at WWTF GmbH and manages various projects, including the EU-funded GEECCO and Co-Change projects in the field of gender mainstreaming and further RRI topics like open innovation.
 She studied business sciences in Austria and Ireland and specialized in strategy and innovation management.
 During and after her doctoral studies she worked as strategy and management consultant on a national and international level.
 Her main competences include expertise in innovation management, strategic development and research and innovation.